nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Add food intake for a food item that is already in the food list, but with different nutritional values
     1. Test case: `food_intake_add d/31 Mar 2021 n/potato c/20 f/35 p/50`<br>
-        Result: Food item that was in the list "potato" is added into FoodIntake list for 31 Mar 2021, but with the new nutritional values.
+        Result: Second potato intake for the day, "potato #2" (with duplicate count 2 automatically added) is added into FoodIntake list for 31 Mar 2021 with the new nutritional values.
+The nutritional values of the food item "potato" is also updated in the food list.
+Previously added FoodIntakes for "potato" should not be affected.

 1. Update food intake
     1. Test case: `food_intake_update d/31 Mar 2021 n/tomato c/20 f/40 p/50`<br>